keunlee/sample-fullstack-app/proxy-server/README.md

 creating a proxy so that your frontend and backend are talking on the same domain, I've created one for you.
 Simple, but useful.

 Alternatively, you could modify your CORS settings too as well, which will not necessitate the need for a proxy.

+### Credit

+A modified copy of the proxy.js file taken from the Redbird Reverse Proxy Project is used here.
+This modified copy of the of the file can be found in `lib/proxy.js`

+Much thanks and credit to the original author for their open source contribution of Redbird Reverse Proxy -- https://github.com/OptimalBits/redbird